Please note that the links on this page take you to the NHS Choices website, information that they have provided us with

 The more vigorously you do an activity, the more calories you will use.
-For example, fast walking will use more calories than walking at a moderate pace.
+For example, fast walking will burn more calories than walking at a moderate pace.

 If you're gaining weight, it could mean you've been regularly eating and drinking more calories than you've been using.

 To lose weight, you need to use more energy than you consume, and continue this over a period of time.

 The best approach is to combine diet changes with increased physical activity.
-Find out what the physical activity guidelines for adults are.
+Find out more about how much physical activity you should be doing.

 You can learn more about making healthy changes to your diet in our lose weight section.